-The K nonimmigrant visas, also called the hybrid visas, allow a fiancée or spouse of a U.S. citizen to enter into the U.S. and apply for permanent residence.
-Depending upon whether you intend to marry within the U.S. or outside the U.S., you may apply for a K-1 or a K-3 visa.
+The K nonimmigrant visas, also called the hybrid visas, allow a fiancé or a spouse of a U.S. citizen to enter into the U.S. and apply for permanent residence after entry.
+Depending upon whether you intend to marry within the U.S. or outside the U.S., your fiancé or spouse may apply for a K-1 visa or a K-3 visa.

 The K-1 fiancée visa is available to foreign citizens who would like to marry American citizens and reside permanently in the U.S.

-The U.S. immigration law requires that you meet your foreign national fiancée personally within two years prior to filing the K-1 visa petition.
+a.
+You need to have met your foreign national fiancé personally within two years prior to filing the K-1 visa petition.

-Your fiancée is allowed entry into the U.S. for 90 days on a K-1 single-entry visa and should marry you during that period.
-Your fiancée is not entitled to apply for Extension of Stay on K-1 visa.
-If the marriage does not occur within 90 days, the K-1 nonimmigrant must leave the U.S. or remain subject to removal.
+The K-1 visa holder is allowed entry into the U.S. for 90 days on a single-entry visa and must marry the U.S. citizen petitioner during that period.
+Your fiancé is not entitled to apply for Extension of Stay on K-1 visa.
+If the marriage does not occur within 90 days, the K-1 nonimmigrant must leave the U.S. or will be subject to removal.

-You must file the K-1 fiancée visa petition with the U.S. Citizenship and Immigration Services (USCIS) service center that has jurisdiction over your place of residence.
-Once the USCIS approves the petition, it forwards it to the American Consulate where your fiancée will be applying for the K-1 visa.
+You must file the K-1 fiancé visa petition with the U.S. Citizenship and Immigration Services (USCIS) service center that has jurisdiction over your place of residence.
+Once USCIS approves the petition, it forwards it to the U.S. Consulate where your fiancé will be applying for the K-1 visa.
 The petition is valid for a period of four months from the date of USCIS action, and may be revalidated by the consular officer.
-The American Consulate will notify your fiancée when the approved petition is received and provide him/her with the necessary forms and instructions to apply for a K-1 visa.
+The U.S. Consulate will notify your fiancé when the approved petition is received and provide him/her with the necessary forms and instructions to apply for a K-1 visa.

 Applying for a K-1 visa for your foreign fiancée has the following benefits:

-- The K-1 fiancée visa generally has a shorter waiting period compared to marriage-based immigration visa petitions
+a.
+The K-1 fiancé visa generally has a shorter waiting period compared to marriage-based immigration visa petitions

-- Your fiancée can apply for a work permit by filing Form I-765 and engage in employment
+b.
+Your fiancé can apply for a work permit by filing Form I-765 and engage in employment upon entry to the U.S.

-- Children of your foreign fiancée can come to the U.S. on the K-2 dependent visa as long as they are listed on the fiancée visa petition
+c.
+Children under 21 of your foreign fiancé can come to the U.S. on the K-2 dependent visa visa as long as they are listed on the fiancé visa petition.

 The K-3 spouse visa allows spouses of U.S. citizens to enter the U.S. in a nonimmigrant visa category while waiting abroad for an immigrant visa.

-To apply for K-3 visa the foreign national should be married to you (the U.S. citizen) and wanting to enter the U.S. to await the approval of immigrant petition.
+To apply for K-3 visa, the foreign national should marry the U.S. citizen and wanting to enter the U.S. to await the approval of immigrant petition.

-You must have filed Form I-130, Petition for Alien Relative, on behalf of your foreign national spouse with the USCIS for the purposes of an immigrant visa before filing for K-3 petition.
+You must have filed Form I-130, Petition for Alien Relative, on behalf of your foreign national spouse with the USCIS before filing for K-3 petition.
+Proof that you have filed the I-130 must be submitted with the Form I-129F.

 Your spouse will be admitted into the U.S. on K-3 visa for an initial period of two years.
-Your spouse can remain in the U.S. while waiting for the approval of the I-130 and is able to apply for lawful permanent residence status (adjustment of status), instead of having to wait outside the U.S. Your spouse may apply for Extension of Stay no more than 120 days prior to the expiration of the K-3 visa.
+Your spouse can remain in the U.S. while waiting for the approval of the I-130 and is able to apply for lawful permanent residence status (adjustment of status) instead of having to wait outside the U.S. Your spouse may apply for Extension of Stay no more than 120 days prior to the expiration of the K-3 status until the green card is granted.

-You must file I-130 immediate relative petition on behalf of your foreign national spouse with the U.S. Citizenship and Immigration Services (USCIS) service center that has jurisdiction over your place of residence.
+You must file the I-130 immediate relative petition on behalf of your foreign national spouse with the USCIS service center that has jurisdiction over your place of residence.
 You will then receive Form I-797, Notice of Action, indicating that the USCIS has received the Form I-130.
 You will then need to file the K-3 petition with a copy of this form I-797 along with a USCIS Form I-129F to the following address:

 U.S. Citizenship and Immigration Services

-The USCIS after adjudicating the Form I-129F forwards it to the appropriate American Consulate so that your foreign national spouse can apply for the K-3 visa.
+Once the Form I-129F is approved, USCIS will forward it to the National Visa Center which will send it to the U.S. Consulate so that your foreign national spouse can apply for the K-3 visa.

-- Your spouse can apply for a work permit by filing Form I-765 and engage in employment
+a.
+Your spouse can apply for a work permit by filing Form I-765 and engage in employment.

-There are four options for your foreign national fiancée or spouse to enter the U.S.:
+There are four options for your foreign national fiancé or spouse to enter the U.S.:

 2. Marry abroad and spouse enters on an immigrant visa